 Fox News correspondent Benjamin Hall safely out of Ukraine after suffering serious injuries

-'Ben is alert and said to be in good spirits,' Bill Hemmer told viewers
+Bill Hemmer told viewers, 'Ben is alert and said to be in good spirits'

 Fox News correspondent Benjamin Hall, who was injured this week while covering the ongoing Russian invasion of Ukraine when the vehicle he was traveling in came under attack, is alert and in good spirits, the network announced on Wednesday.